-Powder coating over galvanised steel is rarely as smooth and blemish free as painting over blasted steel.
+Powder coating over galvanised steel is rarely as smooth and blemish-free as painting over blasted steel.
 Windridge Coatings will fettle the galvanise and endeavour to remove the worst of the lumps, clinker, spikes and any other unsightly marks produced by the galvanizing process.
-This does not include the build up over welded areas unless specifically requested.
+This does not include the build-up over welded areas unless specifically requested.

 4c.
 Some of the components are large and complex in shape and have a galvanised pattern or grain covering the whole surface; we cannot guarantee that every blemish will be removed.
 If this is a requirement then the component should be fettled before it arrives for painting.

 4d.
 Galvanised material is frequently delivered damaged from transit or through rough handling.
 This can result in the zinc being removed by chipping.
-In such cases we will attempt to smoothen the jagged edges by grinding.
-During the heating of the paint process, these edges can reappear due to the different rates of expansion between steel and zinc.
+In such cases, we will attempt to smoothen the jagged edges by grinding.
+During the heating of the painting process, these edges can reappear due to the different rates of expansion between steel and zinc.
 There may be visible signs of the original galvanise damage after painting.

 4e.
 It should be considered, that by removing all of the blemishes, and making the galvanise coating perfectly smooth; much of the zinc will also be removed.
 This will be detrimental for the galvanic protection of the steel.
-For this reason Windridge Coatings will not grind the galvanised surface totally smooth.
+For this reason, Windridge Coatings will not grind the galvanised surface totally smooth.

 Paint application and specifications

 5a.
 As new materials and techniques become available, we reserve the right to alter our methods of application and materials to improve the specification even after a quotation is submitted.